Implement virtual network traffic routing

 Completed

 Azure automatically creates a route table for each subnet within an Azure virtual network and adds system default routes to the table.
-You can override some of Azure's system routes with custom routes, and add additional custom routes to route tables.
+You can override some of Azure's system routes with custom routes, and add more custom routes to route tables.
 Azure routes outbound traffic from a subnet based on the routes in a subnet's route table.

 System routes

 Azure automatically creates system routes and assigns the routes to each subnet in a virtual network.
 You can't create or remove system routes, but you can override some system routes with custom routes.
-Azure creates default system routes for each subnet, and adds additional optional default routes to specific subnets, or every subnet, when you use specific Azure capabilities.
+Azure creates default system routes for each subnet, and adds other optional default routes to specific subnets, or every subnet, when you use specific Azure capabilities.

 Default routes